 SUPERCRUSH "Never Let You Drift Away" LP

-This is the Canadian version of the Supercrush "Never Let You Drift Away" singles collection on 12" vinyl.
-Beautiful full colour heavy stock UV high gloss cover, full colour printed inner sleeve, and your choice of of black or translucent blue vinyl (while supplies last).
+(DEBT-025) This is the Canadian version of the Supercrush "Never Let You Drift Away" singles collection on 12" vinyl.
+Beautiful full colour heavy stock UV high gloss cover, full colour printed inner sleeve, and on black vinyl (blue vinyl now sold out).

 Canadian pressing stats: